 If you decide to try this recipe, I highly recommend following the recipe directly and letting me know how it turns out!

 *When I recreated this dressing in 2018, I omitted the Worcestershire sauce and wine and adjusted the lemon, salt and pepper.
 The trick worked.
-The dressing tasted just like dressing I would expect to get in my salad at the Cheesecake Factory.
+The dressing tasted just like I expected and the chunkiness was on par with the dressing I get in my salad at the Cheesecake Factory.